todogroup/osposurvey/2019/questions.md

 >Routing: "Yes" goes to Part 4b, "No" goes to Part 4c

 ## Part 4b
+26. How would you approach creating an open source program within your organization?
+{open ended}

-26. What are the top three ways your company would benefit from an open source program?
+27. What are the top three ways your company would benefit from an open source program?
 (Choose three)
 * Increased developer recruitment and retention
 * Increased speed and agility in development cycle
 * Better license compliance